 However, store-bought one is usually sterilized by heating to keep them long and kill all the goodness in Amazake like the enzymes, vitamins, etc.

-Since the enzyme stops activity when the temperature exceeds 60C (140F), it is best to buy the one without heat treatment, but it's hard to find it.
+Since the enzyme stops activity when the temperature exceeds 60C (140F), buying the one without heat treatment is best, but it's hard to find it.

 Don't worry.
-If you make it at home, there is no need for sterilization so that you can take all the great benefits.
+If you make it at home, sterilization is unnecessary, so you can take all the great benefits.

 By the way, Amazake without sterilization is called "Nama Aamazake" (Nama means raw) to separate from the one with sterilization.